Stand Up to Cancer (UK)

-Stand Up to Cancer (SU2C) is the UK version of Stand Up to Cancer, a US charitable television telethon, broadcast between 2012-2018 on the Channel 4 network in the United Kingdom, and again from 2020.
+Stand Up to Cancer (SU2C) is the British version of Stand Up to Cancer, an American charitable television telethon, broadcast between 2012 and 2018 on the Channel 4 network in the United Kingdom, and again from 2020.
 The most recent edition of the telethon was on 15 October 2021, a programme which was hosted by Davina McCall, Alan Carr, Maya Jama and Adam Hills.
 By February 2015, the 2014 broadcast had raised £15,585,444 in pledges, in aid of cancer research.

 History

-SU2C was formally launched on 27 May 2008 in the US by Entertainment Industry Foundation (EIF), and aims to raise significant funds for cancer research through online and televised efforts.
-The US programme is a telethon, where three of the major broadcast networks (ABC, NBC, CBS) broadcast to over 170 countries on 5 September 2008, raising over $100 million after that evening's broadcast.
+SU2C was formally launched on 27 May 2008 in the United States by Entertainment Industry Foundation (EIF) and aims to raise significant funds for cancer research through online and televised efforts.
+The American programme is a telethon, where three of the major broadcast networks (ABC, NBC, CBS) broadcast to over 170 countries on 5 September 2008, raising over $100 million after that evening's broadcast.

 Three further telethons have been broadcast in USA on 10 September 2010, 7 September 2012 and 5 September 2014, and were made available to more than 190 countries.
 To date, more than $261 million has been pledged to support SU2C's innovative cancer research programs. and 2014.
 Current members of the SU2C Council of Founders and Advisors (CFA) include Katie Couric, Sherry Lansing, Kathleen Lobb, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, and Ellen Ziffren.
 All current members of the CFA were co-producers of the 2012 televised special.
 The late co-founder Laura Ziskin executive produced both the 5 September 2008 and 10 September 2010 broadcasts.

-UK launch
+British launch

-In August 2012, Channel 4 and the UK cancer charity Cancer Research UK joined forces to launch a British version of ‘Stand Up To Cancer'.
+In August 2012, Channel 4 and the British cancer charity Cancer Research UK joined forces to launch a British version of ‘Stand Up To Cancer'.
 This consisted of a season of factual, entertainment and health programming building up to a live telethon event on Friday 19 October 2012.

 Jay Hunt, Chief Creative Officer of Channel 4, says: "Sadly most of us - more than 1 in 3 - will be touched by cancer at some point in our lives.
 Stand Up To Cancer is about doing what Channel 4 does best - focusing attention on an important issue using entertainment and comedy.
 We hope to raise vital funds for trials that could save lives."
 Dr Harpal Kumar, Cancer Research UK's chief executive, says: "We want everyone in the UK to unite and stand up to this devastating disease.
 We've made incredible progress in the last 40 years but there's so much more to do.
 It's not just technology or knowledge that we need to win our fight to beat cancer - it's funding - and every pound we raise is a step closer to achieving our goal to beat this disease.
 We are entering the ‘golden age' of cancer research - but each and every one of us can stand up and make a difference right now to come together to raise vital funds for clinical research, accelerate progress and ultimately save more lives."